zhanif3/SEA/README.md

 ### Description

 "Symbolic Exploit Assistant" ( **SEA** ) is a small tool designed to assist the discovery and construction of exploits in binary programs.
-This tool is developed in colaboration between the research institutes [CIFASIS](http://www.cifasis-conicet.gov.ar/) (Rosario, Argentina) and [VERIMAG](http://www-verimag.imag.fr) (Grenoble, France) in an effort to improve security in binary programs.
+SEA is open source (GPL3) and is developed in colaboration between the research institutes [CIFASIS](http://www.cifasis-conicet.gov.ar/) (Rosario, Argentina) and [VERIMAG](http://www-verimag.imag.fr) (Grenoble, France) in an effort to improve security in binary programs.

 ### Quick Start